 It seems that every Colorado travel writer has authored an article about scenic fall drives around our beautiful state.
 I’ve decided to do the same, but with a twist.
-With gas prices going back up (again), it’s hard to justify driving miles and miles simply to take photographs of aspens, however, I’m going to share with you three scenic autumn drives around Colorado that include an endpoint with a purpose.
+With gas prices going back up (again), it’s hard to justify driving miles and miles simply to take photographs of aspen trees, however, I’m going to share with you three scenic autumn drives around Colorado that have a destination.

 Route: Guanella Pass Scenic & Historic Byway

 Destination: South Park City Museum in Fairplay, Colorado

 Accessible either from I70 at Georgetown, or via Grant at US 285, this 23-mile alpine route takes you through Pike and Arapahoe National Forests.
 My recommendation is to start in Georgetown with a delicious breakfast at The Happy Cooker.

 After breakfast, take this lovely fall drive to the town of Grant, where you will turn right on US 285 and take the highway 15 minutes to the top of Kenosha Pass.
 At the top of the pass, you get a breathtaking view of the South Park area.
 I’ve seen it often because my in-laws have a home outside of Fairplay, Colorado.
 It’s a truly gorgeous scene at any time of year, but during autumn the mountain and valley glow with huge groves of yellow aspen.